CIS Critical Security Controls v8

 What are the CIS Controls Implementation Groups? +

 Implementation Groups (IGs) provide a tiered approach to the CIS Controls.
 IG1 defines essential cyber hygiene — the minimum controls every organisation should implement regardless of size.
-IG2 builds on IG1 for organisations managing moderate risk and complexity.
+IG2 builds on IG1 for organisations managing more risk and operational complexity.
 IG3 encompasses all controls for organisations handling sensitive data or facing sophisticated threats.
-Good Security helps you determine the right IG for your organisation and builds a roadmap to achieve it.
+Good Security helps you determine the right IG for your organisation and build a roadmap to reach it without overcommitting too early.

 How do CIS Controls relate to ISO 27001? +